APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [GMNS](https://github.com/zephyr-data-specs/GMNS) - The General Modeling Network Specification defines a common human and machine readable format for sharing routable road network files.

+- [Strava](https://developers.strava.com/) - API for a popular tracking app for runners and cyclists.
+Data can be used to understand active transportation usage and patterns.

 ## Planning Coding Resources
 This is a curated list of Python, R, or other open-source libraries or programming tools can be useful for urban planning applications.